-On March 23, 2010, President Obama signed the Affordable Care Act.
-Section 1561 required HHS, in consultation with the Health Information Technology (HIT) Policy Committee and the HIT Standards Committee, to develop interoperable and secure standards and protocols that facilitate electronic enrollment of individuals in federal and state health and human services programs.
+- The Affordable Care Act required HHS, in consultation with the Health Information Technology (HIT) Policy Committee and the HIT Standards Committee, to develop interoperable and secure standards and protocols that facilitate electronic enrollment of individuals in federal and state health and human services programs.
 To view the recommendations made by the Committees click here.
 A number of the recommendations address HIPAA related issues.

-New HHS rule protects patient privacy, redefines health information distribution (January 17, 2013)
+HHS rule protects patient privacy, redefines health information distribution (2013-2016).

 The final regulations, published January 25, 2013, spell out the new HIPAA compliance obligations of business associates and — for the first time — directly regulate thousands of “subcontractors.”
 Among many things, the rule also prohibits health plans from using genetic information for underwriting (as called for under the Genetic Information Nondiscrimination Act, GINA, enacted in 2008) and adds new privacy restrictions on health-related businesses engaged in marketing and fundraising.
 One of the highlights of the rulemaking is the creation of a clearer process to determine when patients must be notified of a "breach" in their medical record privacy.

 The HHS issued a summary release which included this information:

 The final omnibus rule greatly enhances a patient’s privacy protections, provides individuals new rights to their health information, and strengthens the government’s ability to enforce the law.